-- Hobsons, Succeed@Hostos, Blackboard, Student Distribution, Caiman Clues - o Prospective students, applicants will receive messages via emails and/or text message from Admissions via Hobsons. - Degree students will receive emails and text messages from SDEM, advisement offices, or information through Caiman Clues. - We'll work with CEWD to identify relevant communications channels ASAP. - o Weekly and/or monthly messages that amplify information on the website. - o New information will be sent out as needed. - Hostos Commons - Work with EdTech to links degree students to relevant pages on the main website
+- Hobsons, Succeed@Hostos, Blackboard, Student Distribution, Caiman Clues - o Prospective students, applicants will receive messages via emails and/or text message from Admissions via Hobsons. - O Degree students will receive emails and text messages from SDEM, advisement offices, or information through Caiman Clues. - o Updated 09/21: Information for students will be posted on Blackboard by OAA/EdTech. - Updated 09/21: Information for students will be sent by Health and Wellness. - We'll work with CEWD to identify relevant communications channels ASAP. - o Weekly and/or monthly messages that amplify information on the website. - o New information will be sent out as needed. - Hostos Commons - o Work with EdTech to links degree students to relevant pages on the main website